Aben Resources Announces Amendment to the Slocan Property Option Agreement

 Aben Resources is a diversified Canadian gold and graphite exploration company with exploration projects in British Columbia, Ontario, and the Yukon Territory.

-For further information on Aben Resources Ltd. (TSX-V: ABN), visit our Company’s website at www.abenresources.com.
+For further information on Aben Resources Ltd. ABN, visit our Company's website at www.abenresources.com.

 ABEN RESOURCES LTD.